White Croatia: Dispute

-Another dispute is about the geographic reference point of the mentioned "sea to which they come down to after 30 days, is that which is called dark."
+Another dispute is about the geographic reference point of the mentioned "sea to which they come down to after 30 days, is that which is called dark".
 Some scholars believe this is a reference to the Baltic Sea, to which people could travel in less than 15 days from Lesser Poland.
 Others say it is the Black Sea, to which travel would take around 30 days from Prykarpattia (river San, Upper Dniester and city of Przemyśl).
+The travel measurement depends on the way of travel method and relief, but considering a day's walk in antiquity as between 26-40 kilometers, and Kraków as starting point, within 30 days would be easier to arrive to Gdańsk on the Baltic Sea than Odesa on the Black Sea.
+This, with the more natural route to the Baltic Sea, no mention of northern neighbours of the Croats, and lack of access to the Black Sea because of the presence of Pechenegs, some argue it "favours the Baltic Sea".
 The Byzantines knew of the present-day Black Sea very well, but they did not refer to it as "Black" or "Dark", but by a word meaning "Hospitable" (Εὔξεινος), a euphemism for "Inhospitable".
-They also used a different term for the word "sea" in its case ("Πόντος" (Póntos) and not "θάλασσα" (Thálassa)).
-However, more probable is a reference to the Black Sea because in DAI there's no reference to the Baltic Sea, the chapter has information usually found in 10th century Arabian sources like of Al-Masudi, the Black Sea was of more interest to the Eastern merchants and Byzantine Empire, and its Persian name "Dark Sea" (axšaēna-) was already well known.
+They also used a different term for the word "sea" in its case ("Πόντος" (Póntos), not "θάλασσα" (Thálassa)).
+However, the name "dark" could indicate usage of a source different to Byzantine, and does not necessarily mean it could not be Black Sea in DAI.
+Some scholars consider more probable as a reference to the Black Sea because in DAI there's no reference to the Baltic Sea, the chapter has information usually found in 10th century Arabian sources like of Al-Masudi, the Black Sea was of more interest to the Eastern merchants and Byzantine Empire, and its Persian name "Dark Sea" (axšaēna-) was already well known.
 Other Arabian-Persian sources also describe a large Slavic state with the city Khordab ten days from Pechenegs, through which passes a river (Dniester) and is bounded by mountains (Carpathians), which places the Croats and Croatia in Prykarpattia.